SixArm/topics/topics/risk-management-department/index.md

-# Risk Management department
+# Risk management department

-The Risk Management aimts to identify, assess, and mitigate risks that may affect an organization's ability to achieve its objectives.
+The Risk management department aims to identify, assess, and mitigate risks that may affect an organization's ability to achieve its objectives.

 Key functions often include: